AndrewSwerlick/Referee/README.md

 Now users can only edit Foos if they're an Admin, or the Foo has an id less than 5.

 We can reuse the same FooActivity class with multiple methods.
-Let's say there are two version of the MyController.Foo class, one that take in an int as a parameter, and one that takes in a string.
+Let's say there are two versions of the MyController.Foo class, one that take in an int as a parameter, and one that takes in a string.
 All we have to do to support the string one as well is add a constructor to FooActivity that takes a string.

 	public class FooActivity : TypedActivity